Do you know how to trade options to maximise returns from S&P 500 ETF?

 We can use the Bullish Value Stocks to find a list of financially strong companies that are currently undervalued.

 The list shows both Shopify and Facebook are extremely undervalued right now.
-They are great companies with profitable software platforms and huge competitive advantages:
+They are blue-chip companies with profitable software platforms and huge competitive advantages:

 - Both companies have close to 100% Upside from their respective Fair Values.